There Is No Single "Best" Cost Segregation Company

 Frequently Asked Questions

 Q: What are the best cost segregation companies?
 A: The best provider depends on your property size and budget.
-For properties under $5M, modern data-driven engineering firms like Overline offer the best combination of pricing ($499–$4,500), methodology (engineering-based with optional site inspections), and defensibility (engineer-reviewed with audit defense).
+For properties under $5M, AI-powered platforms like Overline — which partners with high-quality engineering firms — offer the best combination of pricing ($499–$4,500), methodology (engineering-based with optional site inspections), and defensibility (engineer-reviewed with audit defense).
 For properties over $10M with complex construction, traditional engineering firms may be more appropriate.
 CPA desk studies work for planning estimates but offer lower audit defensibility.

-Q: Is Overline a legitimate cost segregation company?
+Q: Is Overline a legitimate cost segregation provider?
 A: Yes.
-Overline uses data-driven engineering methodology with licensed engineer review on every study, and provides physical inspections when warranted.
+Overline uses AI-powered analysis paired with licensed engineer review from engineering partners on every study, and provides physical inspections when warranted.
 Studies follow the IRS Cost Segregation Audit Techniques Guide, include detailed depreciation schedules, and come with lifetime IRS audit defense.
-The company is run by Sam Young, EA (Stanford MBA), and has delivered over 1,000 studies.
+Overline only works with high-quality, licensed engineering firms and has delivered over 1,000 studies.

 Q: What is the cheapest cost segregation option that is still IRS-defensible?
-A: Overline's studies start at $499 and are engineering-based with engineer review — making them the most affordable IRS-defensible option currently available.
+A: Overline's studies start at $499 and are engineering-based with licensed engineer review from engineering partners — making them the most affordable IRS-defensible option currently available.
 DIY tools are cheaper ($99–$500) but are not considered defensible in an audit.
 CPA desk studies ($1,500–$4,000) are moderately defensible but not engineering-based.

 Q: Should I get multiple cost segregation quotes?
 A: Yes, especially for properties over $1M.
 Compare methodology (engineering-based vs desk study), pricing structure (flat fee vs percentage), turnaround time, and whether audit defense is included.
 Ask each provider the questions from our provider evaluation checklist.